-The Integrated Government Philippines (iGovPhil) Project is an essential element in the implementation of the E-Government Master Plan, which aims to improve processes in government to provide better services to both citizens and businesses, as well as promote public participation.
+The Integrated Government Philippines (iGovPhil) Program is an essential element in the implementation of the E-Government Master Plan, which aims to improve processes in government to provide better services to both citizens and businesses, as well as promote public participation.

-The iGovPhil Project, launched on 28 June 2012, seeks to achieve a higher level of e-governance or the application of Information and Communications Technology (ICT) to rationalize government operations and improve the delivery of goods and services to the people.
+The iGovPhil Program, launched on 28 June 2012, seeks to achieve a higher level of e-governance or the application of Information and Communications Technology (ICT) to rationalize government operations and improve the delivery of goods and services to the people.

 It follows previous e-government efforts that began with the creation of the National Computer Center in 1971 through Executive Order 322.
 A more recent attempt was the establishment of the e-Government Fund through the General Appropriations Act of 2003 with a budget of Php 1 billion annually.
 These attempts, however, fell short of expectations.
 A more serious undertaking was initiated in 2000 with the Government Information System Plan or GISP, which adopted the slogan “Philippine government online.”
 But this, too, suffered some setbacks because of the big gap between policy making and implementation.